 What’s the new workshop like?

-We opened last week and have way more space, and we definitely have increased capacity.
+We are slowly opening to the public and have way more space, and we definitely have increased capacity.
 At 500-square-feet, we have about twice the amount of space as we did before.
 It’s a more industrial area part of town, so we can make a little more noise up there.
 It really helps with building guitars quickly, and it’s going to allow us to hire more people.
 When the pandemic kind of dies down, whenever that is – I’m hoping spring or summer of next year – I’m going to be adding interns, maybe a few people who want to learn about building guitars or who already have experience to help us work faster.
 Right now we’re a staff of two, including myself.

 What have you heard from the live music community during this quarantine period with concerts on pause?